 3 – Be aware of your competition, and DON’T copy them

-Being aware of what’s going on around you ensures that you’ll be able to keep your visuals unique and focussed towards your ideal target market.
+Being aware of what’s going on around you ensures that you’ll be able to keep your visuals unique and focused towards your ideal target market.

 4 – Don’t be afraid to prune off bits that aren’t working

 If you notice something weaker in your visuals, don’t be scared to remove it.
-Pruning weaker elements gives energy to the stronger ones, letting them show up and be more attractive to clients.
+Pruning weaker elements gives energy to the stronger ones, letting them thrive and attract more clients.

 Time to update your visuals?
-Book in for discussion here.
+Book in for a discussion here.